tea2code/fantasy-rts/documentation/Execution Phases.md

 ### 15. Application Finished

 The end.
 Have a nice day.
+Roll credits.